Sequence Formats

 em

-EMBL entry format, or at least a minimal subset of the fields.
+Yes YesNoYesYes No EMBL entry format, including all the fields in the latest release format.
 The Staden package and others use EMBL or similar formats for sequence data.

 fasta